LaGrunge/moirai/README.md

 ### Running on port 80

-Port 80 requires root privileges.
-The `start.sh` script handles this:
+With Docker, port 80 works out of the box.
+For manual setup, the `start.sh` script handles sudo:

 ```bash
 ./start.sh  # Will prompt for sudo if needed